-February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for chronic traumatic encephalopathy (CTE).
+February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for CTE.
 Boston University researchers find CTE in Duerson's brain, the same disease found in other deceased NFL players.

 April 19, 2012 - Former Atlanta Falcons safety Ray Easterling, 62, commits suicide.
-An autopsy finds signs of chronic traumatic encephalopathy (CTE).
+An autopsy finds signs of CTE.
 Easterling had been a plaintiff in a class action lawsuit against the NFL over concussion-related injuries filed in August 2011.

 August 30, 2012 - The NFL files a motion to dismiss the concussion related lawsuits filed by former players.

-January 10, 2013 - The National Institutes of Health releases the results of their analysis of Junior Seau's brain tissue confirming that Seau did suffer from chronic traumatic encephalopathy (CTE).
+January 10, 2013 - The National Institutes of Health releases the results of their analysis of Junior Seau's brain tissue confirming that Seau did suffer from CTE.

 January 14, 2014 - A federal judge declines to approve a proposed $760 million settlement of claims arising from concussions suffered by NFL players, saying she didn't think it was enough money.

-July 7, 2014 - The U.S. District Court in Pennsylvania grants preliminary approval to a settlement between retired NFL players and the National Football League.
+July 7, 2014 - The US District Court in Philadelphia grants preliminary approval to a settlement between retired NFL players and the National Football League.

 July 17, 2014 - Former NFL players Christian Ballard and Gregory Westbrooks file suit against the NFL Players Association, alleging the union withheld information about head injuries.